Adversarial Rademacher Complexity of Deep Neural Networks: Additional Experiments

-In Figure \ref{fig:margins}, we show the results of the margins in $1^{th}$, $3^{th}$, and, $5^{th}$-percentile of the training dataset.
-Since the (robust) training accuracy is 100\%, the choice of percentile will not affect the results.
-As we can see in the Figure, in all the cases, the margins of standard training are larger than the margins of adversarial training.
-Since the margins appear in the divider in the upper bound of Rademacher complexity, the margins of the training dataset have some small effects on the bad generalization of adversarial training.
+Figure \ref{fig:margins} illustrates the margin distributions at the 1st, 3rd, and 5th percentiles of the training dataset.
+As the robust training accuracy reaches 100\%, the choice of percentile does not significantly impact our analysis.
+Across all percentiles, standard training consistently achieves larger margins compared to adversarial training.
+Since margins appear in the denominator of the Rademacher complexity upper bound, these smaller margins in adversarial training contribute, albeit modestly, to its poorer generalization performance.